open-telemetry/opentelemetry-java-instrumentation/docs/contributing/inter-thread-context-propagation.md

 In the second case it is the framework that handles separate thread pool and passing work to it.

-In cases like this proper tracing solution should still combine into a single trace all the work required for request processing, irregardless in what thread that work happened.
+In cases like this proper tracing solution should still combine into a single trace all the work required for request processing, regardless in what thread that work happened.
 With proper parent-child relationship between span: span representing shipping address query should be the child of the span which denotes accepting HTTP request.